lfrestrepog/if-docs/docs/major-concepts/impact-engine.md

 - call `configure` with any provided config.

 If the model is a `shell`
 - create an instance of `ShellCommandImp` which allows you to interact with the shell command as if it was any other type of Imp.
-NOTE: This launches a sub-processes which you have to communicate with using STDIN/OUT.
+NOTE: This launches a sub-process which you have to communicate with using STDIN/OUT.

 Make every model available from a global `ModelService` object which returns an instance of the model for a given name.

 ## Compute

-After all these steps in the lifecycle every component node should have all the information self-contained to compute itself.
+After all these steps in the lifecycle, every component node should have all the information needed to compute itself.

 - Loop through the nodes in the tree.
 - For every component node: